Mecha-Karen/acord/docs/source/index.rst

         </a>
     </div>

-Welcome to ACords's Documentation, the place to find all the information about the acord module.
+Welcome to Acords's Documentation, the place to find all the information about the Acord module.
-An API wrapper for the discord API.
+Acord is an efficient and reliable wrapper for the Discord API.

 If you have any queries - `Click Here`_ to join our support server